FIFA22-UT-REC/FIFA_pack/README.md

 ## License

-`fifa_pack` was created by chole Zhang Jinghan Xu Mingting Fu MukeW Wang ShiyangZhang Tony Liang.
+`fifa_pack` was created by Chole Zhang， Jinghan Xu， Mingting Fu， Muke Wang， Shiyang Zhang， Tony Liang.
 It is licensed under the terms of the MIT license.

 ## Credits